seanjincmu/myprojects/README.md

-## In the process of uploading projects!
+## Projects are sorted by semester